THE EPEOLATRIST'S DICTIONARY

 Does anyone fancy a ham and cheese Stamford?
 You might be eating one right now if that particular Earl had invented what we all now know as the sandwich.
 Here are some other origins of words that come from people’s names.

 But what if a different Earl had come up with this request?
-We might all be calling the humble sandwich something completely different, like a stamford.
+We might all be calling the humble sandwich something completely different, like a Stamford.
 Isn’t it funny how words just embed themselves into our subconscious without us really knowing their origins?

 Here are 10 examples of the little-known origins of widely used words that come from people’s names: